davidmalcolm/gcc-python-plugin/README.rst

     python3-devel-3.2-0.9.rc1.fc15.x86_64

 but you may have to hack up the `PyRuntime()` invocations in the code to get it to build on other machines.
+Ultimately I want the plugin to be buildable against multiple python versions, so there could be a python27.so, python27-debug.so, python-32mu.so, python-32-dmu.so, etc (c.f.
+PEP-3149)

 There isn't an installer yet.
 In theory you should be able to add these arguments to the gcc invocation::